Breathing & Meditation

 3. Exhale for the same count

-This technique is used by Navy SEALs, first responders, athletes, and executives to manage stress and maintain focus under pressure.
-In the Ayurvedic and yogic traditions, it is known as Sama Vritti -- "equal fluctuation" breathing.
+4. Hold (lungs empty) for the same count Navy SEALs use it.
+So do first responders, athletes, and executives.
+The reason is consistency.
+It works under pressure.
+In the Ayurvedic and yogic traditions, it is known as Sama Vritti, "equal fluctuation" breathing.

 The Basic Technique